-In vitro chemoresistance and chemosensitivity assays have been proposed as a means to provide information about the characteristics of an individual’s malignancy; such as predicting responsiveness of their cancer to specific drugs.
+In vitro chemosensitivity and chemoresistance assays have been proposed as a method to provide information about the characteristics of an individual’s malignancy to predict potential responsiveness of their cancer to specific drugs.

-Although a variety of assays exist to examine chemosensitivity or chemoresistance, most are laboratory developed tests and a few are commercially available (e.g. Oncotech Extreme Drug Resistance (EDR) assay, ChemoFX® assay, BluePrint® 80-Gene Subtyping Assay).
+A variety of chemoresistance and chemosensitivity assays have been clinically evaluated.
+All assays use characteristics of cell physiology to distinguish between viable and nonviable cells to quantify cell kill following exposure to a drug of interest.
+With few exceptions, drug doses used in the assays vary highly depending on tumor type and drug class.
+Although a variety of assays exist to examine chemosensitivity or chemoresistance, only a few are commercially available (e.g., Oncotech Extreme Drug Resistance (EDR) assay, ChemoFX® assay, BluePrint® 80-Gene Subtyping Assay).
 All the assays involve the same four basic steps:

 Tumor tissue is sampled and tumor cells are isolated

 Tumor cells are incubated with various drugs